time-machine/boom/README.md

 ## Contribute

-I'd love to include your contribution, friend.
+Want to join the [Pantheon of Boom'ers] (https://github.com/holman/boom/contributors)?
+I'd love to include your contributions, friend.

+Clone this repository, then run `bundle install`.
+That'll install all the gem dependencies.
 Make sure your method are [TomDoc](http://tomdoc.org)'d properly, that existing tests pass (`rake`), and that any new functionality includes appropriate tests.
 Bonus points if you're not updating the gemspec or bumping boom's version.

 All good?
 Cool!
 Then
 [send me a pull request](https://github.com/holman/boom/pull/new/master)!